Mac (computer): 1991–1998: PowerPC transition and sales decline

 In 1991, the Macintosh Portable was replaced with the smaller and lighter PowerBook 100, the first laptop with a palm rest and trackball in front of the keyboard.
 The PowerBook brought of revenue within one year, and became a status symbol.
 By then, the Macintosh represented 10% to 15% of the personal computer market.
 Fearing a decline in market share, Sculley co-founded the AIM alliance with IBM and Motorola to create a new standardized computing platform, which led to the creation of the PowerPC processor architecture, and the Taligent operating system.
 In 1992, Apple introduced the Macintosh Performa line, which "grew like ivy" into a disorienting number of barely differentiated models in an attempt to gain market share.
 This backfired by confusing customers, but the same strategy soon afflicted the PowerBook line.
 Michael Spindler continued this approach when he succeeded Sculley as CEO in 1993.
 He oversaw the Mac's transition from Motorola 68000 series to PowerPC and the release of Apple's first PowerPC machine, the well-received Power Macintosh.

 Many new Macintoshes suffered from inventory and quality control problems.
-The 1995 PowerBook 5300 was plagued with quality problems, with several recalls as some units even caught fire.
+The 1995 PowerBook 5300 was plagued with quality problems, with several recalls after some units reportedly caught fire.
 Pessimistic about Apple's future, Spindler repeatedly attempted to sell Apple to other companies, including IBM, Kodak, AT&T, Sun, and Philips.
-In a last-ditch attempt to fend off Windows, Apple yielded and started a Macintosh clone program, which allowed other manufacturers to make System 7 computers.
+In a last-ditch attempt to fend off Windows, Apple relented and started a Macintosh clone program, which allowed other manufacturers to make System 7 computers.
 However, this only cannibalized the sales of Apple's higher-margin machines.
 Meanwhile, Windows 95 was an instant hit with customers.
 Apple was struggling financially as its attempts to produce a System 7 successor had all failed with Taligent, Star Trek, and Copland, and its hardware was stagnant.
 The Mac was no longer competitive, and its sales entered a tailspin.
 Corporations abandoned Macintosh in droves, replacing it with cheaper and more technically sophisticated Windows NT machines for which far more applications and peripherals existed.
 Even some Apple loyalists saw no future for the Macintosh.
 Once the world's second largest computer vendor after IBM, Apple's market share declined precipitously from 9.4% in 1993 to 3.1% in 1997.
 Bill Gates was ready to abandon Microsoft Office for Mac, which would have slashed any remaining business appeal the Mac had.
 Gil Amelio, Spindler's successor, failed to negotiate a deal with Gates.

 In 1996, Spindler was succeeded by Amelio, who searched for an established operating system to acquire or license for the foundation of a new Macintosh operating system.
-He considered BeOS, Solaris, Windows NT, and NeXT's NeXTSTEP, eventually choosing the last.
+He considered BeOS, Solaris, Windows NT, and NeXT's NeXTSTEP, eventually choosing NeXTSTEP.
 Announced on December 20, 1996, Apple acquired NeXT on February 7, 1997, returning its co-founder, Steve Jobs.